The Low End Theory: Legacy and influence

 The album is credited with establishing "the musical, cultural, and historical link between hip-hop and jazz", and is regarded as a "successful fusion of opposites: the complex musical textures of jazz and the straightforward boom-bap of rap."
 Writer Joseph Patel called it "a consummate link between generations", which took the essence of jazz and hip-hop, and "showing they originated from the same black center."
-In 2003, Rolling Stone ranked the album at number 154 on its list of the 500 Greatest Albums of All Time; in a revised 2012 list, it was ranked at number 153, and in 2020, it moved up to number 43.
+Rolling Stone ranked the album at number 154 on its list of the 500 Greatest Albums of All Time in both 2003 and 2012 revisions, and in 2020, it moved up to number 43.
 Rolling Stone stated that people previously "connected the dots between hip-hop and jazz", as both were revolutionary forms of black music based on improvisation and flow, however, "this LP drew the entire picture."
-Writing for The New York Observer on the album's 25th anniversary, Ron Hart stated:
+Writing for The New York Observer on the album's 25th anniversary, Ron Hart stated that The Low End Theory has become as integral to the vocabulary of modern jazz as Kind of Blue and A Love Supreme, crediting that its efforts of blending of hip-hop rhythms and jazz sensibilities laid the groundwork for later artists to merge the two genres even more fluidly than was possible in the early 1990s.

 The Low End Theory has influenced many hip-hop and R&B musicians.
+According to Mychal Denzel Smith of Pitchfork: "Remove this record from the timeline, and generations of greatness could have disappeared with it."
 Producer 9th Wonder described the album as his "personal soundtrack" while growing up, also stating that the group "changed my life."
-He further commented on the influence of the group: "It's safe to say, for me, as well as Phonte, as well as Slum Village, Mos Def, Kweli, The Roots, Pharrell, you name it, Outkast, we could go on forever to say if you look at the A Tribe Called Quest family tree, they got a lot of offspring."
+He further commented on the influence of the group, noting that artists such as Phonte, Slum Village, Mos Def, Kweli, The Roots, Pharrell Williams, and Outkast, all represent the far-reaching influence of A Tribe Called Quest.
+He explained that the group's creative legacy can be traced through a wide range of successors, forming a vast musical family tree that continues to shape hip hop.
 The album has also influenced Kanye West, Common, D'Angelo, Jill Scott, Nas, Kendrick Lamar, Logic, Havoc, Madlib, Robert Glasper, and Dr. Dre, who produced his solo debut The Chronic after being inspired by the album.
 Musicians from other genres have also cited it as an influence, including rock musician Jack White and electronica musician James Lavelle.
+In 2022, the album was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".